How to Find & Replace Outdated Windows Drivers

 Do you know if your drivers need updating?
 Are you suffering unexplained computer problems?
 And do you know how to update drivers in Windows 10?

-A driver is software that communicates with your hardware to make it work with your operating system.
-If you’re having system trouble , like a printer not working or games crashing, then it might be indicative of your drivers needing updating.
+A driver is a software that communicates with your hardware to make it work with your operating system.
+If you’re having system trouble , like a printer not working or games crashing, then it might be indicative that your drivers need updating.

-Drivers are available for your video card, audio, motherboard and much more.
+Drivers are available for your video card, audio, motherboard, and much more.
 However, you don’t always need to update your drivers for the sake of it.
-If everything is working well on your system, then you might be better off leaving everything as it is.
+If everything is working well on your system, then you might be better off leaving them well alone.
 If they do need updating, though, we’ve rounded up a number of different methods to help you.

-Be sure to head to the comments section afterwards to let us know what methods you use to update your outdated drivers.
+Be sure to head to the comments section afterward to let us know what methods you use to update your outdated drivers.